Guardian Portal

 1. Conduct Standard

-Members are expected to conduct themselves in a way that does not damage the guild’s environment, operations, or community.
+Conduct yourself in a way that doesn't damage the guild's environment, operations, or community.

 Respect is mandatory.
 Zero tolerance applies to hate or harassment.
-Racism, sexism, slurs, bigotry, targeted harassment, or similar conduct may result in immediate removal.
+Racism, sexism, slurs, bigotry, targeted harassment, or similar conduct can mean immediate removal.

 2. Handling Issues

-• Address the issue respectfully with the person involved
+• Raise it respectfully with the person involved

-• Bring the issue to leadership privately when direct handling is not appropriate or has failed
+• Bring it to leadership privately when direct handling isn't appropriate or hasn't worked

-• Avoid gossip, dogpiling, public spirals, or unnecessary faction-building
+• Skip the gossip, dogpiling, public spirals, and faction-building

 3. Leadership Response

-Leadership is expected to address recurring or serious issues with reasonable speed, fairness, and clarity.
+Leadership addresses recurring or serious issues with reasonable speed, fairness, and clarity.

 4. Corrective Action

-When guild standards are repeatedly ignored or seriously violated, leadership may respond with measures such as warning, role or access limits, event exclusion, resource restriction, or removal from the guild.
+When guild standards are repeatedly ignored or seriously violated, leadership can respond with a warning, role or access limits, event exclusion, resource restriction, or removal from the guild.

 Some violations justify immediate removal.